security-notes/infobyte-faraday-wiki/Searcher.md

 ## Searcher script
-In order to search specifics objects inside your faraday workspace and then to execute several actions over it, we created searcher.
+In order to search specifics objects inside your Faraday workspace and then to execute several actions over it, we created Searcher.
+This tool has some options, that can be printed with the following command line:

     $ ./searcher.py -h
     usage: searcher.py [-h] -w WORKSPACE [-s SERVER] [-u USER] [-p PASSWORD]  [-o OUTPUT] [-l LOG]